Cross-KIC Human Capital: Joining forces to accelerate learning

-The Human Capital project brings together 7 EIT KICs – EIT Climate KIC, EIT Digital, EIT Food, EIT Health, EIT InnoEnergy, EIT Manufacturing and EIT Urban Mobility.
-The goal: to facilitate collaboration and knowledge sharing across the EIT Knowledge and Innovation Communities, within the education and learning domains.
+The Human Capital project brings together seven EIT Knowledge and Innovation Communities (KICs): EIT Manufacturing, EIT Climate KIC, EIT Digital, EIT Food, EIT Health, EIT InnoEnergy and EIT Urban Mobility.
+The goal: to facilitate collaboration and knowledge sharing across the EIT KICs within the education and learning domains.

-- Develop new innovative tools and methods for teaching and learning experience.
+- Develop new innovative tools and methods for the teaching and learning experience.

 - Ensure that the EIT brand remains at the forefront of educational excellence.

 - Develop activities with a commercial offering for all KICs.